Learn More About Homelessness

-- California Homeless Youth Project, California State Library, California Research Bureau, State of California
+- California Homeless Youth Project.
+California State Library.

-- Child Trends: Homeless Children and Youth
+- EdSource: Homeless Youth

 - National Alliance to End Homelessness

-- National Association for the Education of Homeless Children and Youth (NAEHCY)
+- National Association for the Education of Homeless Children and Youth

-- National Center for Homeless Education (NCHE)
+- National Center for Homeless Education

-- National Center on Family Homelessness
+- National Center on Family Homelessness.
+American Institutes for Research.

-- National Law Center on Homelessness and Poverty
+- National Homelessness Law Center

 - National Network for Youth